vcuspinera/Banxico_SIE_API_guide/sie_app/README.md

 ### Description

-The goal of this dashboard is to help users to easily explore time series from [SIE API](https://www.banxico.org.mx/SieAPIRest/service/v1/).
+The goal of this Shiny Dashboard is to help users to easily explore time series from [SIE API](https://www.banxico.org.mx/SieAPIRest/service/v1/).
 In this case, the app is focus on currency series, but it could be expanded in the future.

 It includes different options to select up to 10 series, in a given date range, with the possibility of changing the title and label of the plot, select a format to present the database, and a button to download the series' database in the select format.